 prison after the Spanish Civil War -- the "palooka preliminaries" of the fight against fascism.
 Their ensuing romance is merely

-then to their romance, and then directly to the American audience.
+then to their romance, and then explicitly directed at the American audience.
 Wilder and Brackett work very hard to use the romance to make the politics

 of the film go down easily.
 Milland and Colbert are very good, as is Walter Abel and his signature line: "I'm not happy.
 I'm not happy

 at all."
-Several other American movies from 1940 were also among the most directly political films Hollywood has ever made, for example:
+Several other American movies from 1940 were also among the most directly political films Hollywood has ever made:

 Foreign Correspondent, The Mortal Storm, Escape, and The Great Dictator.
 With Arise My Love though,

 Hollywood sent the message that fighting fascism is not just the right thing to do, but you get the girl to boot!

 a similar agenda to Arise, My Love, and a similar love story.
 The appeal to America here though is darker, presumably due to being